Recent Why SERVPRO Posts

 Make sure you're ready to take on that cost, as this is what makes the air purifier effective

 Features You Should Look For When Shopping For An Air Purifier

-After you experience water damage in your home in Hickory Hollow, TN, or even if you just live in a humid climate, you've probably encountered mold in your house.
+After you experience water damage in your home in Percy Priest, TN, or even if you just live in a humid climate, you've probably encountered mold in your house.
 After you've used a mold cleanup company to get rid of the damage, air filtration can be a good way to continue to reduce the number of spores that can create another problem.
 Here are some features you should look for when shopping for an air purifier.

 1. True HEPA Filter

 A high-efficiency particulate air filter will trap the majority of mold spores that flow through it.
 Avoid air filtration systems that say they have a HEPA-type filter, as these will not trap as many of the minuscule mold particles.